ExpressVPN vs CyberGhost: Head to Head Comparison in Australia

 Both of these providers have an impressively large network of servers that cover almost 100 countries.
 However, CyberGhost has a much larger pool of servers than ExpressVPN for any given location.
 Therefore, CyberGhost is the winner in this round based on server count.

-When talking about security, I am glad to inform you that both ExpresVPN and CyberGhost passed the basic leak tests.
+When talking about security in Australia, I am glad to inform you that both ExpresVPN and CyberGhost passed the basic leak tests in Australia.
 I could not find any leak with either VPN on my Mac, Windows, Android, and iOS devices.

 Let’s talk about encryption first.
 ExpressVPN supports AES-256 cipher encryption with SHA-512 HMAC authentication and a 4096-bit RSA key.
 In comparison, CyberGhost supports the AES-256 cipher with SHA-256 hash authentication and a 4096-bit RSA key.